purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 paper-100k.pdf is noise (the file contains 19 KB of XML followed by compressed data, so we're effectively measuring small data at this point).

 I'm not sure what the deal with kennedy.xls is.
-The results are also strange because of the relative brotli/bzip2 performance.
-I believe that the reason is that this file contains a lot of heterogenous closely located data, which is notably difficult for compressors to handle.
+The results are also strange because of the relative Brotli/bzip2 performance.
+I believe that the reason is that this file contains a lot of heterogeneous closely located data, which is notably difficult for compressors to handle.

-WebP fares slightly worse than bzip2, overtaking it in some cases and losing in many others.
-This is hardly surprising, as the two use significantly different algorithms, so they're going to score differently on different data.
+WebP fares slightly worse than bzip2, overtaking it in some cases and losing in plenty of others.
+This is hardly surprising, as the two use significantly different algorithms, so they score differently on disparate data.

-Unsurprisingly, WebP is always worse than brotli (except fireworks.jpeg, which is basically a uniformly random blob, so it's up to noise).
-Still, it provides a measurable improvement over gzip on large plain-text data, including the SVGs and, most notably, html_x_4, where it provides a `3.3%` compression rate, worse than brotli's `2.8%` but significantly better than gzip's `13%`.
+Unsurprisingly, WebP is always worse than Brotli (except fireworks.jpeg, a uniformly random blob, so it's up to noise).
+Still, it provides a measurable improvement over gzip on large plain-text data, including the SVGs and, most notably, html_x_4, where it provides a `3.3%` compression rate, worse than Brotli's `2.8%` but significantly better than gzip's `13%`.

-All in all, WebP seems to be quite a good candidate for Web in particular.
+On the whole, WebP seems to be quite a good candidate for Web.

 ### JavaScript